Chainflow/cosmos-validator-mission-control/alert-bot/README.md

     Address of your lcd client (ex: http://localhost:1317).

+     **Note** : If you are using stargate and if you are not aware to start lcd, then follow below steps.

+    - Go to `config/app.toml`
+    - You can find below fields in that file
+        ```bash
+           # Enable defines if the API server should be enabled.
+           enable = false
+        ```
+    - Then make it `true` and restart the server.

 - *external_rpc*

     External open RPC endpoint(secondary RPC other than your own validator).
 Useful to gather information like validator caught up, syncing and missed blocks etc.